-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 11. Collapsible Water Bottle

 This one is great because water is one of those things that can get so expensive when you are traveling about.
-But who wants to deal with carrying a bulky water-bottle everywhere with you?
+But who wants to deal with carrying a bulky water bottle everywhere with you?
 That is why the collapsible water bottle is so nifty!

-The Kemier Collapsible Silicone Water Bottle is a fantastic design because it solves both of these problems.
-Not only do you have a water bottle on the go, but it can collapse into 1/5th of its size when you are not using it so you can also pack light.
+The Kemier Collapsible Silicone Water Bottle is a fantastic design because it solves both problems.
+Not only do you have a water bottle on the go, but it can collapse into 1/5th of its size when you are not using it, so you can also pack light.

-Since it is made of BPA-free silicone, it is also shatter-proof, so you don't have to worry about breaking it if it falls.
-It is leak-proof and can withstand a wide range of temperatures from boiling water to refrigerated drinks.
+Since it is made of BPA-free silicone, it is also shatter-proof, so you don’t have to worry about breaking it if it falls.
+In addition, it is leak-proof and can withstand a wide range of temperatures, from boiling water to refrigerated drinks.

 Click here to get this collapsible water bottle.